Gaia Red Blend Malbec / Syrah / Cabernet Sauvignon

 Description

+Gaia, the Greek goddess of the Earth, has been the Bousquet family’s inspiration since founding their Argentine winery in 1997 in one of country’s best winemaking districts.
 Tupungato, the premium sub-region of Mendoza where Domaine Bousquet is located, has phenomenal climatic conditions.
-One of the key factors for a vineyard in Argentina is the altitude, and the Bousquet vines sit at 1,200 metres above sea level.
-This means the vines get the full benefit of the South American sun during the day, but the temperatures drop quickly at night, which maintains the acidity in the grapes, increases the aromatics, and prevents the fruit flavours from becoming too ‘jammy’.
+One of the key factors for a vineyard in Argentina is altitude, and the Bousquet vines sit some 1,200 metres above sea level.
+This means the vines benefit from the full South American sun during the day, but the temperatures drop quickly at night, which maintains the acidity in the grapes, increases aromatics, and prevents the fruit flavours from becoming too ‘jammy’.
+The Gaia Red Blend is a hedonistic skillfully bel made from 50% Malbec, 45% Syrah and 5% Cabernet Sauvignon that’s aged for 10 months in oak.
+Extremely rich and full-bodied, yet wonderfully smooth.

 Taste